20 April 2018

 Be sure to look for an upcoming article in this series about how to “First, put Employees First” for ideas on how to activate the army of your people to focus on customers.

-This is the fourth in a series of LinkedIn articles from David Ciancio, advocating the voice of the customer in the highly competitive food-retail industry.
+This is the fifth in a series of LinkedIn articles from David Ciancio, advocating the voice of the customer in the highly competitive food-retail industry.